AMDonati/RL-NLP/README.md

 * To run all the scripts from the origin repo (RL-NLP), run first the following command line: `export PYTHONPATH=src:${PYTHONPATH}`

 ### Preprocessing the dataset questions
-To preprocess the questions of the three datasets, run the 3 following command lines (in this order):
+To preprocess the questions of the three datasets, run the scripts src/sh/preprocess_questions or the 3 following command lines (in this order):

 * `python src/preprocessing/preprocess_questions.py -data_path "data/CLEVR_v1.0/questions/CLEVR_train_questions.json" \`
 `-out_vocab_path "data/vocab.json" -out_h5_path "data/train_questions.h5" -min_token_count 1`